for music synthesizers.

 The fourth diagram simply shows how the multipliers are wired to the two dividers.
 The outputs are marked M1-4 and can be fed into the mixer as per the example in the mixer diagram, much like any of the signals from the dividers.
 These four EXOR gates do the digital "ring modulation", with each gate wired so that it is feeding from the same numbered divider stage from each channel.

 The fifth diagram shows the mixer.
 It also gives an example of how the inputs are fed through a resister then a pot and into the mixer.
-My prototype used thirteen pots.
+Ken's prototype used thirteen pots.
 There is no hard and fast rule to what is fed into the mixer.
 That much is up to the individual's needs.
-In my case channel "a" was the divider chain without the prescaler, and the one with the prescaler was channel "b".
-From channel "a" I fed the squared input, /2, /4 and /8 signals, being the pads marked 1 to 4 on the divider into the mixer.
-From channel "b" I fed the frequency doubled input (see note below) the squared input, /2, /4 and /8 signals into the mixer.
-I also fed all four of the multipler outputs (M1-4) into the mixer.
+In Ken's case channel "a" was the divider chain without the prescaler, and the one with the prescaler was channel "b".
+From channel "a" he fed the squared input, /2, /4 and /8 signals, being the pads marked 1 to 4 on the divider into the mixer.
+From channel "b" he fed the frequency doubled input (see note below) the squared input, /2, /4 and /8 signals into the mixer.
+He also fed all four of the multipler outputs (M1-4) into the mixer.

 Examples of how to wire the sub-oscillator.

-Having had the prototype in my synthesiser for some time now, a second layout became obvious.
-Instead of having pots for both the B channel and the multiplier outputs, I used a 4 pole 2 position switch to select between the B channel and the multiplier outputs, saving me a lot of panel space.
+Having had the prototype in Ken's synthesiser for some time, a second layout became obvious to him.
+Instead of having pots for both the B channel and the multiplier outputs, he used a 4 pole 2 position switch to select between the B channel and the multiplier outputs, saving a lot of panel space.
 The x2 output was sacrificed, and the rotary switch to select the prescale was replaced by an SPDT switch for the bypass function, and a SPDT center off switch was used to select between divide by 3, 7 and 5.
 7 is hard wired as the default on the PCB, so no connection is needed to the switch.200 DPI B&W printable panel artwork version 1.

 Article, art & design copyright 1999, 2000 by Ken Stone